-We expect all children at Kingsland to follow our acceptable use policy when using technology at school.
-Click on the following link to download a copy.
+We expect all children and staff at Kingsland to follow our acceptable use policy when using technology at school.
+Click on the following links to download a copy.

 Children today have embraced new technologies as a source of information, education and entertainment.
 The use of digital technology has been completely normalised by this generation, and it is now fully integrated into their daily lives.

 Technology is changing all the time and young people are no longer passive recipients of online information, but are increasingly interacting directly within a digital landscape in a variety of ways.